DebtlessFlea/does-the-link-work/README.md

 4. Save and close `links.txt`

 5. The script will check each URL and generate a `results.txt` file with the link statuses.
-This file will also be opened automatically.
+This file will be opened automatically.

 ## 🌐 Statistics
 ![Alt](https://repobeats.axiom.co/api/embed/fbee704600939e7eda4d58e6ca6c3137f46afc5a.svg "Repobeats analytics image")